 Plants bring balancing energies into an environment, which in turn, invites in good luck, wealth, and opportunity.
 Don’t worry, we’ll get to which plants bring good luck and fortune in a bit.

 Due to plants' ability to absorb harmful chemicals and release oxygen, house plants are great for cleaning the air of allergens and freshening the environment.
+An air purifier is also a great option as well.

-This is great for small apartments, or if you have pets.
+Plants are great for small apartments, or if you have pets.
 Because Chi translates to air, it's important to remember that clean, new air means good, positive energy.

 Electromagnetic fields are emitted off of our electronics.
 They are harmful energies that lead to a whole series of negative side affects: headaches, depression, anxiety, and even some types of cancers.